joakimk/toniq/README.md

 ## Can jobs be run on multiple computers at the same time?

+**Short answer:**

+No, but running multiple erlang vms on the same or different computers talking to the same redis server does not cause any unexpected behavior.

+**Long answer:**

-No. For implementation simplicty and to guarantee the number of active workers per job type, only one erlang vm will run jobs at a time.
-You can however run multiple erlang vms at once.
+For implementation simplicty and to guarantee the number of active workers per job type, only one erlang vm will run jobs at a time.

 This is handled using locks in redis.
 If a vm goes missing, another running vm will take over as soon as possible.

-Not having this feature would be risky.
-During deploy you may have two versions of an app running, when debugging an issue you may have a iex prompt running in addition to a web server, etc.
+Even if you think you only run one erlang VM at once, that is probably not true.
+During deploy you may have two versions of an app running for a short while, when debugging an issue you may have a iex prompt running in addition to a web server, etc.

-More advanced setups could be implemented in the future but one erlang VM can do a lot of work, and this basic implementation does support failover.
+More advanced setups could be implemented in the future but at the same time, one erlang VM can do a lot of work, and this basic implementation does support failover.

 ## Gotchas